-However, his most prominent place in the gospel of John is at the foot of the cross with the mother of Jesus.
+However, the beloved disciple’s most prominent place in the gospel of John is at the foot of the cross with the mother of Jesus.
 Jesus commits the care of his mother to the beloved disciple.
 The very fact that Jesus would have done this indicates an intimate relationship with the beloved disciple.
-The scene of the three figures — Jesus on the cross, the sorrowing mother, and the beloved disciple — came to be displayed in most medieval churches as the rood scene suspended above the architectural division between the nave and the sanctuary.
+The scene of the three figures — Jesus on the cross, the sorrowing mother, and the beloved disciple — came to be displayed in most medieval churches as the rood scene suspended above the division between the nave and the sanctuary.

 The most common symbolic interpretation of Mary in the Fourth Gospel is that she is the figure of the church.
 The beloved disciple is the apostle or Christian to whom the care of the care of the church is committed.